Lincolnshire Suicide SAFE

 It is often difficult to identify whether you or someone you are worried about is struggling to cope, however being able to recognise some of the signs is a good start.
 You can read more about this and how to get help by using this link>>

-As part of our local plan we have developed a Suicide SAFE charter which asks local businesses, organisations and clubs, no matter how small, to sign up and help raise awareness of what we can all do to support our family, friends, colleagues and neighbours.
+As part of our local plan we have developed a Suicide SAFE toolkit which asks local businesses, organisations and clubs, no matter how small, to help raise awareness of what we can all do to support our family, friends, colleagues and neighbours.

 Lincolnshire Suicide Prevention Steering Group